Build, grow, prosper…..realise the potential of the internet

 Google will penalise websites without SSL so it is important for all businesses, but particularly for e-commerce.
 If you do not have an SSL cert for your website, visitors will see a “Not Secure” message in the website address bar.
 This could lead to a drop in conversions as fewer people are able to find your website.
 And the ones that do simply won’t trust it enough to stay.

-Our recent .ie Domain Profile Report reveals 41% of .ie websites now have a security certificate.
-If you need an SSL cert for your website, talk to your website hosting provider or your .ie Accredited Registrar.
+If you need an SSL cert for your website, talk to your website hosting provider or your .ie accredited Registrar.

 A word on domains